Microcontroller projects

 # Initialize the state machine

-sm0 = StateMachine(0, toggle_clock, freq = 2000000, set_base = CLOCK_PIN)
+sm0 = StateMachine(0, toggle_clock, freq = 2*FREQ, set_base = CLOCK_PIN)

 sm0.active(1) # Activate the state machine to generate the clock signal

-sleep(5) # Run the clock signal for 5 seconds
+sleep(10) # Run the clock signal for 5 seconds

 sm0.active(0) # Deactivate the state machine

-Important are the set_init and the set_base command to define the pin.
 We use state machine number 0.
 After some time (sleep()) we stop the state machine.
+Every command needs one clock cycle.
+The PIO frequency needs to be the double of the signal frequency.

 Sideset

 It is possible to set pins side to a command.
 This is very helpful e.g. to create a clock signal simultaneously with a parallel output.
-Here we will use the no operation commmand (nop()does nothing but uses one clock cycle) with a sideset pin to create our clock.
+Here we will use the no operation command (nop()does nothing but uses one clock cycle) with a sideset pin to create our clock.
 Important are the sideset_init and the sideset_base command to define the pin.

 """ This code toggles a pin at 2MHz using a state machine